Following Keith Taylor Websites November 2015, today I’ll focus on my forums.

 Earlier this year, I decided that managing multiple forums is far easier using WordPress MultiSite.
 Around the same time, I had an idea about KeČaTa, which I’ll discuss in a separate post.
 This led me to developing Keith Taylor Network Sites, which is currently known as the KeČaTa Community.
 WordPress MultiSite saved me so much admin time, I’ve extended the community to include portfolio/knowledgebase websites, and eCommerce sites.
 Again, I’ll report progress on those in separate articles.
 For now, let me describe the full set of Keith Taylor Forums:

-- Keith’s Community
+- Keith’s Community.

 - Embryonic forum that might discuss the development of the wider network, or might be abandoned.
 Low priority project.
+Since 2018, this forum is part of Shrewdies Learning Forum.

 - Web Hosting Forum

 - Forum for all web business owners who want to improve their websites.
 Growing support for client sites, and as a platform to attract more hosting business.
 Medium priority project.
+Now part of Shrewdies Internet Learning Forum.

 - Chimney Sweep Forum

 - Attempt to salvage something from a displaced business.
 The business has gone, but as a generic site name, it might be usable.
 Low priority budget.
+Now abandoned.

 - Eating For Health